 It is in this spirit of solidarity, collaboration and support that TfT is proud to celebrate local artistic communities and highlight their uniquely Canadian work; and, in so doing, give hope to future generations of artists...
 Ultimately, it is about ensuring the sustainability of our culture.
 What a joy to be part of it!

 Karine Ricard, Artistic Director, TfT

 Subscribe to the new 2022-2023 season by purchasing a season pass!
 What is a season pass?
-Put simply: it’s a subscription that entitles you to book a seat for any, or all, of our General Audiences shows.
-You were planning on seeing more than 3 shows?
-It’s a win!
-And that's not all!
-Get your pass before June 30, 2022, and receive a $10 discount on the regular price, that's $180 for the Fantastic Subscription and $140 for the Exceptional Subscription.
+Put simply: it’s a subscription that entitles you to book a seat for all of our General Audiences shows.

 Single tickets will go on sale on July 15, 2022.